EDITH-KRP/pet-parent-game/README.md

-# ANIMORA – Virtual Pet Simulation Game
+# ANIMORA – Virtual Pet Simulation Game (Project Scaffold)

-Animora is a vibrant, immersive virtual pet simulation game that blends fantasy and realism in a colorful open-world city.
+This repository contains a scaffold/template for Animora, a vibrant, immersive virtual pet simulation game that blends fantasy and realism in a colorful open-world city.
 The game features a clean, whimsical, cartoon-style aesthetic inspired by games like Animal Crossing and Nintendogs, with an emphasis on joyful, immersive environments.

+**Note:** This is not a complete Unity project.
+Please follow the setup instructions below to create a proper Unity project using these scaffold files.

 ## Tech Stack
 - Unity 2022+